cantaloupe-project/cantaloupe/README.md

 `mvn clean test` will run all tests, including the ones above.
 The following dependencies are required in addition to the ones above:

-* Kakadu demo tools (for KakaduDemoProcessorTest) - see the KakaduDemoProcessor section of the user manual for information about these.
 * Kakadu native library (for KakaduNativeProcessorTest) - see the KakaduNativeProcessor section of the user manual for information.
 * A Microsoft Azure account